singiamtel/parchis_dice_chance/README.md

 My calc is only correct if you have 1 moveable piece (in real Parchis you can make each move with a different piece and therefore "discard" one of the rolls)

 ![chances](https://github.com/user-attachments/assets/f278e313-ca13-4253-afbc-ffe193f4960f)

+Even rolls are less likely because of the rerolling doubles rule.
+For example, you can't get a 12 with a double 6, you would need a different double and the difference (e.g. 4/4 + 3/1)